 Professor Michael Hogg's long and varied professional experience helps Freeman students bridge the gap between academia and the real business world.
 His research interests focus on corporate law, and he frequently writes case studies.

-Now the Associate Dean for Undergraduate Programs, he has also served as a professor of legal studies in business for more than 20 years.
+He has served as a professor of legal studies in business for more than 20 years.